 Medicare Part C: Medicare Advantage

-Medicare Part C was established in 1997 and, for the first time, gave folks the choice to opt out of government-provided Original Medicare (Parts A and B).
+Medicare Part C was established in 2003 (although there were forms of managed care prior to that) and gave folks the choice to opt out of government-provided Original Medicare (Parts A and B).
 People with Medicare Part C instead choose a Medicare-approved private insurer to give them the benefits that Parts A and B provide, plus some additional coverage.

 Essentially, Part C gives consumers an option: either go with Original Medicare or go with Medicare Advantage.
-Some people choose Part C because they see Original Medicare as having too many coverage gaps.
+People generally choose Part C because of what they see as low premiums and extra benefits.

-Another option to consider, though, is to purchase a Medigap plan on top of Parts A and B. To sort out which is the best option for you, read more about the differences between Medicare Advantage and Medigap.
+Another option to consider, though, is to purchase a Medigap plan that combines with Parts A and B to address any coverage gaps.
+To sort out which is the best option for you, read more about the differences between Medicare Advantage and Medigap.

 Medicare Part C Covers:

 - Everything covered by Parts A and B;

 - Possibly additional benefits or services (like hearing, vision, and dental services) depending on the private health plan you choose.